khawkins98/all-the-stations/_posts/blog_updates/2017-06-17-one-month-in-.md

 All The Stations has now been on the rails for one month.
 In that time we've reached 983 stations and have 61% of the total number of stations still to go.

 So, how's it been going?
-Here's a quick Vlog to let you know.
+Here's a quick Vlog from Derby to let you know.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/t6S5ZoPdGG4" frameborder="0" allowfullscreen></iframe>